arangodb/docs/3.12/aql/operations-return.md

 ---
 layout: default
+description: >-
-description: The RETURN statement can be used to produce the result of a query
+  You can use the `RETURN` operation to produce the result of a query
 ---
-RETURN
+`RETURN` operation in AQL
 ======

-The `RETURN` statement can be used to produce the result of a query.
+{{ page.description }}
+{:class="lead"}

-It is mandatory to specify a `RETURN` statement at the end of each block in a data-selection query, otherwise the query result would be undefined.
-Using `RETURN` on the main level in data-modification queries is optional.
+A `RETURN` operation is mandatory at the end of each block in a data access query, otherwise the query result would be undefined.
+Using `RETURN` at the top level in data modification queries is optional.

 Syntax
 ------